MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops-techniques.md

 - **VIP programs**.
 Usually subscription-based programs that give players access to perks and enhancements for an on-going fee.
 A good way to combat the inconvenience of consumables is to bundle them up into a VIP program that the player only needs to set up once.
 In fact, good VIP program design revolves around convenience and investment.
 VIP subscribers should get access to all your games convenience enhancements and should see a tangible increase in the value of their investment in your game.
 Fortnite’s battle pass is a great example of a good VIP program where players get more rewards for investing there time in the game.

 - **Content access**.
 While most commonly used by premium games in the form of DLC (downloadable content), access to content can be a solid microtransaction offering for free to play games as well.
-The key to managing content access is to ensure that it does not split your player base isolating those with access from those without.
-Guild Wars 2 (a PC MMORPG) uses an interesting content access strategy with their Living World content.
+The key to managing content access is to ensure that it does not split your player base isolating those with access from those without. **Guild Wars 2** (a PC MMORPG) uses an interesting content access strategy with their Living World content.
 New episodes include story content and maps and are free to anyone player that logs in within 2 months of an episode’s release, but after that, access to the episode must be paid for.
 This ensures that active players all have access to the content while still allowing returning players a chance to catch up.

 - **Random boxes**.
 Any item that players purchase without knowing exactly what they will receive is a random box or loot box.
 Random boxes have a long history in loot based RPGs and they can provide great value to some players but they are also incredibly easy to design in such a way that their value is murky, leading to confusion and even resentment.
 Once a player opens a random box and feels ripped off they are much less likely to buy another one.
 The key to designing good random boxes is to understand their value and make that clear to your players.
 Also, recognize that not all players like getting things randomly.
 Forcing players that dislike random boxes to use them to get what they want is not a good strategy for long term engagement.

 ### Store management

 A successful microtransaction strategy requires active store management to keep players engaged and making repeat purchases.
 It is essential that your pipeline allow for frequent updates to your in-game store, ideally without requiring client updates.
 This will allow your team keep the store fresh and to monitor store data and react without disrupting the rest of your game’s live development.
-The key elements of in-game store management are:

 - **Store presentation and layout**.
 How your store is presented to players will have a major impact on your sales.
 Keep things simple!
 Make items easy to identify and make sure that players know exactly what they are buying from the item name alone.
 And keep it dynamic, surface new items and offers on the front page ensuring the player always sees the most relevant info first.